Fulerenn/Fulerenn/README.md

 ### 💻 DevOps (learning it)
 - I'm still learning linux (overall I'm still a noob)
 - I have no idea how to setup vps in the best way
-- I know how to manage and work on servers
+- I know how to manage and work on a servers

 * overall I would not consider myself a DevOps but it makes my readme longer so why not